Movie Review: “Good Time”

-Good Time tells the story of Connie Nikas (Robert Pattinson) who convinces his mentally disabled brother, Nick Nikas (Benny Safdie), to help him rob a bank.
-They get the money and get out of the bank but are pursued by the police.
-Connie is able to get away but leaves Nick behind.
-Nick ends up in jail and on bail but, due to his disability, he lacks the ability to interact appropriately with other inmates.
-This puts Nick in severe danger and Connie is aware of this.
+Connie Nikas (Robert Pattinson) has convinced his mentally disabled brother, Nick Nikas (Benny Safdie), to help him rob a bank.
+The brothers got the money and got out of the bank, but things quickly went haywire after that.
+They were pursued by the police, and while Connie was able to get away, he had to leave Nick behind in order to do so.
+Now Nick has ends up in jail with the potential of being let out on bail, but due to his disability, he lacks the ability to interact appropriately with other inmates.

 The Pros & Cons